SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 (output truncated for readability)

 This final Gaia-X Credential is the Gaia-X Compliance VC and attests the compliance of our Verifiable Presentation and its included credentials.
-We can now share the Verifiable Presentation along with this Gaia-X Compliance VC to proof of our Gaia-X compliance as a Gaia-X Legal Participant.
+We can now share the Verifiable Presentation along with this Gaia-X Compliance VC to prove our Gaia-X compliance as a Gaia-X Legal Participant.

-However, this Verifiable Presentation on its own is not very useful to describe any properties of the services we offer as a service provider since it mainly concerns our identity.
+However, this Verifiable Presentation on its own is not very useful to describe any properties of the services we offer as a CSP since it only concerns our identity.
 Therefore, we want to create another Verifiable Presentation next which focuses on another Gaia-X class: the **Service Offering**.
-For this, we need to create a dedicated Gaia-X Credential which we can then combine with some of the existing ones into another Verifiable Presentation.
+For this, we need to create a corresponding Gaia-X Credential which we can then combine with some of the existing ones into another Verifiable Presentation for submission to the Gaia-X Compliance API.

 ### Step 7: Gaia-X Credential for Service Offering

-In order to create a Gaia-X Credential for an offered service, we can use similar steps as described above:
+First, we need to create the Gaia-X Credential for the Service Offering.

-1. Create a self-signed Gaia-X Credential for the class **Service Offering**
-2. Build a Verifiable Presentation for the Complaince API

-The [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/service/) expects four mandatory attributes, which have to be attested by Gaia-X Credentials:
+The [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/service/) expects four mandatory attributes, which have to be attested by a Gaia-X Credential for Service Offerings:

-1. `providedBy`: A resolvable link to the Participant Gaia-X Credential providing the service
+1. `providedBy`: A resolvable link to the Participant Gaia-X Credential providing the service.
 2. `termsAndConditions`: A resolvable link to the Terms and Conditions applying to that service.
-3. `policy`: A list of policies expressed using a DSL (e.g., Rego or ODRL), inlcuding access control, throttling, usage, retention, …
+3. `policy`: A list of policies expressed using a DSL (e.g., Rego or ODRL), inlcuding access control, throttling, usage, retention, etc.
-4. `dataAccountExport` A list of methods to export data from your user's account out of the service
+4. `dataAccountExport`: A list of methods to export data from your user's account out of the service.

-The attribute `providedBy` points to a Gaia-X Credential representing the CSP.
+The attribute `providedBy` links to a Gaia-X Credential representing the CSP.
-We already created it in step 4 as a Verifiable Credentials for `LegalParticipant`.
+We already created it in step 4 as a Verifiable Credential for `LegalParticipant`.
-To refer this credential, the value of `providedBy.id` must be the id of the credential subject of the Gaia-X Credential for `LegalParticipant`.
+To refer to this credential, the value of `providedBy.id` must be the id of the credential subject of the Gaia-X Credential for `LegalParticipant`.

 Here is how the resulting Gaia-X Credential for a Service Offering could look like: